mtlynch/mtlynch.io/content/retrospectives/2022/01/index.md

 ## Highlights

-* I've launched the TinyPilot Voyager 2 and a new logo.
+* I've launched a new TinyPilot product and debuted a new logo.
-* TinyPilot's revenue continues running strong at $55k.
+* TinyPilot's revenue finished the year strong at $55k for December.
 * I've learned to manage design projects more aggressively.

 ## Goal Grades